epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-07-05-lamp-stack-evolution.markdown

 [![LAMP OpenRC][image-ss-openrc]{: .img-responsive }][photo-ss-openrc]

 It got me thinking of a bigger picture.
-There more about this stack than the acronym.
+There are more about this stack than the acronym.

 -- -- --